Big Mama dune during sunrise

 Quiver Tree Forest in Namibia

 These unique trees, actually a species of aloe, got their name because the San people used their hollowed-out branches as quivers for their arrows.
-By day, explore the otherworldly shapes of these ancient giants, and by night, marvel at the stunning Milky Way as it frames the spiky silhouettes.
+By day, you can explore the otherworldly shapes of these ancient giants, and by night, you can marvel at the stunning Milky Way as it frames the spiky silhouettes of the trees perfectly.

 It’s one of Namibia’s most magical spots, perfect for photographers and stargazers alike.